RManLuo/gfm-rag/scripts/graphrag_benchmark_evaluation/README.md

-# GFM-RAG Evaluation on GraphRAG Benchmarks
+# Evaluation on GraphRAG Benchmarks

-Evaluate GFM-RAG on two GraphRAG benchmarks.
+Evaluate on two GraphRAG benchmarks.
 Start with data, build the KG index, run retrieval + QA, then score with the official scripts.

 > Install and set up the environment following the top-level `README.md` before running the commands here.